arch 491 individual studio project | 2020

 Measurement points: Xs

 Future heat maps should be analyzed at higher resolution than the example shown, so conditions like riparian buffers can be highly targeted.
-Additionally, GIS data should be more stratified: high-frequency transit deserves more adjacent development than roads with little traffic; larger streams should have larger buffers and more nearby development than drainage ditches.
+Additionally, GIS data should be more stratified: high-frequency transit deserves more adjacent development than roads with little traffic; larger streams should have larger buffers and more development capitalizing on the natural landscape, as compared to drainage ditches.

 This proposal is part of a three-part series on cities and water.
 See all three or view them in a project booklet: